-Even EEVEL BETERVINATION GUIDANCE Event Observation Level Seepage and Erosion This event level should be declared when a significant increase in the 2 seepage flow rate is observed or a discoloration of the flow is observed.
-This event level should also be declared if minor erosion is observed on the surface of the dike.
-Erosion can be defined as the scouring of the surface of the dike such that soil material has visibly been removed from the dike surface.
-This event level should be declared upon discovery of seepage flow 1 that contains visible evidence of solids or any other indication that significant internal or external erosion is occurring.
-Such external erosion may be evident by the presence of a significant flow path or Cracking and Other erosion channel on the surface of the dike.
-This event level should be declared upon discovery of a new crack 3 Movements greater than $\frac{1}{2}$ " but less than 1" in width or observation of movement 3 Wovements of the dike which may include sloughing or bulging.
-This event level should be declared upon observation of significantly 2 increased cracking (cracks greater than 1" in width) or increased movement areas, but there is no evidence of seepage flow from the pond.
-This event level should be declared upon observation of significantly 1 increased cracking (cracks greater than 1" in width) or increased movement areas and there is evidence of seepage flow from the pond, such as the sloughed area is moist or water is visibly flowing out of the dike.
-3 Discharge Piping Valve This event level should be declared upon discovery of a blocked Failure or Blocked discharge pipe or a malfunctioning discharge valve.
-This event level Discharge Pipes should be declared even if the valve cannot be closed.
-This event level should be declared upon discovery of a blocked discharge pipe or a malfunctioning discharge valve and the pond water surface elevation, h, is as follows: Pond A: $435.5 \text{ ft} < h \le 437 \text{ ft}$ Pond A': $435.5 \text{ ft} < h \le 436.5 \text{ ft}$ Pond C: $450.5 \text{ ft} < h \le 452.5 \text{ ft}$ This event level should be declared upon discovery of a blocked 1 discharge pipe or a malfunctioning discharge valve and the pond water surface elevation, $h$ , is as follows: Pond A: $h > 437$ ft Pond A': $h > 436.5$ ft Pond C: $h > 452.5$ ft Sabotage This event level should be declared if sabotage is ever suspected to 3 have occurred at any location within the Petersburg Generating Station and there is no visible evidence of leakage from the Ash Pond System dikes.
-This event level should be declared if sabotage is ever determined to have occurred at any location within the Petersburg Generating Station and there is no visible evidence of leakage from the Ash Pond System dikes.
+Event Observation Event Level This event level should be declared upon discovery of seepage flow that contains visible evidence of solids or any other indication that significant internal or external erosion is occurring.
+Such external erosion may be evident by the presence of a significant flow path or erosion channel on the surface of the dike.
+1 Cracking and Other Movements This event level should be declared upon discovery of a new crack greater than $\frac{1}{2}$ " but less than 1" in width or observation of movement of the dike which may include sloughing or bulging.
+3 This event level should be declared upon observation of significantly increased cracking (cracks greater than 1" in width) or increased movement areas, but there is no evidence of seepage flow from the pond.
+2 This event level should be declared upon observation of significantly increased cracking (cracks greater than 1" in width) or increased movement areas and there is evidence of seepage flow from the pond, such as the sloughed area is moist or water is visibly flowing out of the dike.
+1 Discharge Piping Valve Failure or Blocked Discharge Pipes This event level should be declared upon discovery of a blocked discharge pipe or a malfunctioning discharge valve.
+This event level should be declared even if the valve cannot be closed.
+3 This event level should be declared upon discovery of a blocked discharge pipe or a malfunctioning discharge valve and the pond water surface elevation, h, is as follows: Pond A: 435.5 ft < $h \le 437$ ft Pond A': 435.5 ft < $h \le 436.5$ ft 2 This event level should be declared upon discovery of a blocked discharge pipe or a malfunctioning discharge valve and the pond water surface elevation, $h$ , is as follows: Pond A: $h > 437$ ft Pond A': $h > 436.5$ ft 1 Sabotage This event level should be declared if sabotage is ever suspected to have occurred at any location within the Petersburg Generating Station and there is no visible evidence of leakage from the Ash Pond System dikes.
+3 This event level should be declared if sabotage is ever determined to have occurred at any location within the Petersburg Generating Station and there is no visible evidence of leakage from the Ash Pond System dikes.
+2 Sabotage This event level should be declared if sabotage is ever determined to have occurred at any location within the Petersburg Generating Station and there is visible evidence of leakage from the Ash Pond System dikes.
+1